 He was six-foot-four and full of muscle

-The exaggerated description of the man might reflect how Australians recall their encounters abroad—often with a touch of humor or exaggeration.
+The exaggerated description of the man in Brussels might be about how Australians recall their encounters abroad, often with a touch of humor or exaggeration.

-It might also serve to amplify the idea of the larger-than-life image of Australians, both in how they see others and how they’re perceived.
+It might also be meant to amplify the larger-than-life image of Australians, both in how they see others and how they’re perceived.

 I said, “Do you speak-a my language?”